Benito Carbone: Pavia

 After his retirement, Carbone accepted to stay at Pavia as youth coach, guiding the Berretti under-19 team.
 In March 2011, he was then promoted as head coach to replace Gianluca Andrissi.
 He guided Pavia to a safe place in the 2010–11 Lega Pro Prima Divisione standings, leading the club out of the relegation zone in his two months in charge of the first team.
 At Pavia, Carbone was given the nickname 'Harry Potter' with Pavia fans believing Carbone had worked 'magic' both as a player and Manager to help them avoid relegation.

 Varese

 After impressing as Pavia manager, On 16 June 2011 he was surprisingly announced as new head coach of Serie B club Varese, replacing local hero Giuseppe Sannino, who left to become new boss of Serie A club Siena, after guiding the club from Lega Pro Seconda Divisione to a spot in the promotion playoffs during his last season in charge.
-Joining Carbone as part of Carbone's management team at Varese was ex-Internazionale player Mauro Milanese, who joined the club as Sporting Director.
+Joining Carbone as part of Carbone's management team at Varese was ex-Inter Milan player Mauro Milanese, who joined the club as Sporting Director.

 On 1 October 2011, he was sacked and replaced by Rolando Maran.